nishatmeghna/nishatmeghna.github.io/_pages/ua.md

 <div class="rowl1">
   <img src="{{ site.url }}{{ site.baseurl }}/images/ua/boxes.jpg" class="img-responsive" style="float: left; border-radius: 5px; width: 280px;" />
   <h4>How to donate</h4>
   Thank you very much for your support and solidarity with Ukraine.
-We are standing strong in Ukraine, but every day we are losing Ukrainians to this horrific war.
-Believe me, we all want the russian aggression to <sdtrong>STOP</sdtrong>.
-That's why every Ukrainian is doing everything possible to support Ukraine in this difficult situation.
-And I know for a fact that you can help us stop it!
+Ukrainians are standing strong, but every day we are losing children, women, and men in this horrific war that was imposed on us.
+We all want the russian destruction to <strong>STOP</strong>.
+I emphatically call upon you to help us to stop it.
+Every dollar or euro you donate helps us to help those who were hit the hardest by the war.
+Please, donate using the options below:<br><br><br><br>

-  We have now raised more than €13000 and have shipped 11 boxes of donations from Poland to Ukraine.
-We are hoping to buy more assembled bulletproof vests, helmets, and drones.
-And we need your help!
-If you donate even 1 dollar or 1 euro, it will help us get closer to the end of this brutal war.
-Please help us make a difference.
-You may contribute in various ways:

   {::nomarkdown}
   <div class="container-fluid">